dachcom-digital/pimcore-news/README.md

 ## Important to know
 - The detail url is based on the title for each language.
 If the detail url field is empty, the title will be transformed to a valid url slug.
 - The News Bundle will install two classes (`NewsEntry` and `NewsCategory`).
-If you're going to modify them, please be sure that you're follow our [upgrade notes](UPGRADE.md) in case we're changing the class structure.
+If you're going to modify them, please make sure that you're follow our [upgrade notes](UPGRADE.md) in case we're changing the class structure.

 ## Good to know
 - News can be placed at any place on your website through the news area element.
 Use it as list, latest or even as a custom layout.